Cushiedoos lifts your spirits.

 Cushiedoos superior tonic has been created for spirits, not to cure malaria.
 We don’t use quinine.
-We’ve made the most natural tonic water you’ll ever find.
+We’ve made the most natural, healthy tonic water you can find.
 Cushiedoos is a crafty blend of locally-sourced Scottish heather and Scottish silver birch, with yellow-flowering gentian and wormwood for bitterness and British sugar beet for sweetness.

-Cushiedoos tonic enhances your spirit and allows you to taste, not overpower, your spirit.
+Cushiedoos tonic allows you to taste, not overpower, your spirit.
 Our heather and silver birch will leave you with a smoother, cleaner aftertaste.
-So there’s no drying your palate, that often happens with traditional tonic waters.
-It will leave you wanting more.
+So there’s no drying your tastebuds, that often happens with traditional tonic waters.
+Cushiedoos will leave you wanting more.

 Our beautiful botanicals.

 Action Against Carbon